J. H. Hobbs, Brockunier and Company: Talent provider

-The company had a policy of using skilled glassworkers from Europe, who would train the local employees—resulting in a superior workforce.
-Former employees of the glass works became the talent that established many of the region's glass factories, and many were company president or plant manager.
-Perhaps the one former Hobbs employee that had the biggest influence on the industry was Michael Owens.
-Owens revolutionized the glass bottle industry by inventing a machine that would make bottles at high speed and low cost with consistency in size and shape.
+Perhaps the one former Hobbs employee that had the biggest influence on the industry in addition to Leighton was Michael Owens.
+Owens began working at J. H. Hobbs, Brockunier and Company at the age of 10.
+After joining Edward Libbey's glassworks at the age of 29, Owens revolutionized the glass bottle industry by inventing a machine that would make bottles at high speed and low cost with consistency in size and shape.
 Not only did Owens' invention lower costs, it also opened new markets where low cost bottles with consistent size could be used as containers for products that previously had limited distribution.
-Owens was also involved with improving a machine for producing window glass, which changed the way window glass was produced.
-He was involved with the formation of the Toledo Glass Company, the Owens Bottle Machine Company, and the Libbey-Owens Sheet Glass Company.
+Owens was also involved with improving a process that used a machine for making window glass, which changed the way window glass was produced.
+To accomplish the change in window glassmaking, Owens hired Irving Wightman Colburn after purchasing his patents involved with the new process.
+Together (and with adequate funding) the two men refined Colburn's process.
+The Colburn process, along with the European Fourcault process developed separately at the same time, changed the way window glass was made.
+At one time Owens was part of a group of five men that controlled the Toledo Glass Company, the Owens Bottle Company, and Libbey–Owens Sheet Company—and indirectly controlled Libbey Glass Company.